You are here

 A.Petrignani@uva.nl

-Website: https://chemistry.mit.edu/profile/brett-mcguire/
+Website: https://www.uva.nl/en/profile/p/e/a.petrignani/a.petrignani.html

-Dawn Williams (University of Alabama) [2021 - 2024, High Energy Particles]
+Imre Bartos (University of Flordia) [2024 - 2027, High Energy Particles]

-Affiliation: University of Alabama
+Affiliation: University of Florida

 Contact: